GearHost/Docs/docs/xdt-transform-sample.md

     </runtime>
       </system.webServer>
     </configuration>

-## Adding new applications to the 'scm' site
+## Adding New Applications To The 'SCM' Site
 You may wonder how Kudu or other extensions gets set up in the SCM site.
 The key is the applicationHost.xdt (notice one exists for each versioned folders).
 The Xml Document Transform file is used to transform the actual applicationHost.config for the site.

 This transform adds a /somepath IIS application under the SCM site.